Ma Tau Wai Road/ Chun Tin Street Project (TKW/1/002)

 Superstructure works in progress.

-Targeted completion by 2019
+Targeted completion of the development by 2020

 The project involves a cluster of 2 rows of 50-year-old-plus tenement buildings, 1 of which collapsed in whole on 29 Jan 2010, resulting in a tragedy of causalities, homeless families, as well as deep impact of the most on the residents living within the cluster.
 The tragedy has aroused immense social awareness of the serious problem of aging privately-owned buildings in Hong Kong.
 Within a month's time the URA was tasked by the Government to redevelop the site and before that take on prompt action to provide measures for meeting the occupant's rehousing and compensation needs, particularly in view of helping those remaining residents within the cluster suffering from psychological burden caused by the tragedy.